 Since web maintenance is an ongoing process, purchasing a website maintenance service is ideal for small businesses that don’t have a dedicated IT team.

-Maintenance services typically offer monthly or yearly packages that cover security issues, updates, backups, and even design and SEO.
+Companies typically sell maintenance services monthly or yearly packages that cover security issues, updates, backups, and even design and SEO.
 They calculate the website maintenance costs depending on its complexity, size, and functionality.

 If you’re doing the maintenance yourself, creating a plan will also help draw up a budget and better calculate the maintenance cost.